webpack/webpack/README.md

 ```

 In addition to that `webpack` uses the `require.context` function automatically
-if you use variables or other non-literal things in the `require` function.
+if you use variables or other not parseable things in the `require` function.
 That means the following code behaves like the above:

 ``` javascript